What are Non-Economic Damages?

 - Has the injury irreversibly altered the course of their lives or caused major changes to it?

 There are numerous other factors that might go into determining non-economic damages.
-Accordingly, it is always best to consult with an attorney about your specific situation, the claim you are looking to bring, and the injuries you have sustained.
+Accordingly, it is always best to consult with a personal injury attorney about your specific situation, the claim you are looking to bring, and the injuries you have sustained.